-On the job: Artistic director
+On the job: Vehicle customizer

-Q How did you get started running a theater company?
+Q How did you get your start?